-Number Severity Description/Recommended actions · Check the license for what is allowed for the platform, make corrections as appropriate, and reinstall.
-239 Warning A timeout occurred while flushing the CompactFlash.
-Recommended actions: Restart the Storage Controller that logged this event. • If this event is logged again, shut down the Storage Controller and replace the CompactFlash.
-240 Warning A failure occurred while flushing the CompactFlash.
+Number Severity Description/Recommended actions No action is required.
+237 Error A firmware update attempt was aborted because of either general system health issues, or unwritable cache data that would be lost during a firmware update.
+Recommended actions: Resolve before retrying a firmware update.
+For health issues, issue the CLI show system command to determine the specific health issues.
+For unwritten cache data, use the CLI show unwritable-cache command Info.
+A firmware update has started and is in progress.
+This event provides details of the steps in a firmware-update operation that may be of interest if you have problems updating firmware.
+Recommended actions: No action is required.
+238 Warning An attempt to install a licensed feature failed due to an invalid license.
+Recommended actions: Check the license for what is allowed for the platform, make corrections as appropriate, and reinstall.
+239 Warning A timeout occurred while flushing the eMMC.
 Recommended actions: Restart the Storage Controller that logged this event.
-If this event is logged again, shut down the Storage Controller and replace the CompactFlash.
+240 Warning A failure occurred while flushing the eMMC.
+Recommended actions: Restart the Storage Controller that logged this event.
 If this event is logged again, shut down the Storage Controller and replace the controller module.
 241 Info.
 The auto-write-through trigger event that caused event 242 to be logged has been resolved.
 Recommended actions: No action is required.
-242 Error The CompactFlash card in the controller module has failed.
+242 Error The eMMC card in the controller module has failed.
 This change met a condition to trigger the auto-write-through feature, which has disabled write-back cache and put the system in write-through mode.
-When the fault is resolved, event 241 is logged to indicate that White-back mode has been restored.
-Le over 2/1 has not been leaged since this event was leaged, the CompactElash probably does not have health of OK and the cause should be investigated.
-Another CompactFlash event was probably logged at approximately the same time as this event (such as event 239, 240, or 481).
+When the fault is resolved, event 241 is logged to indicate that write-back mode has been restored.
+Recommended actions: If event 241 has not been logged since this event was logged, the eMMC probably does not have health of OK and the cause should be investigated.
+Another eMMC event was probably logged at approximately the same time as this event (such as event 239, 240, or 481).
 See the recommended actions for that event.
 243 Info.
 A new controller enclosure has been detected.
 This happens when a controller module is moved from one enclosure to another and the controller detects that the midplane WWN is different from the WWN it has in its local flash.
 Recommended actions: No action is required.
 245 Info.
 An existing disk channel target device is not responding to SCSI discovery commands.
-Recommended actions: · Check the indicated target device for bad hardware or bad cable, then initiate a rescan.
+Recommended actions: Check the indicated target device for bad hardware or bad cable, then initiate a rescan.
 246 Warning The coin battery is not present, is not properly seated, or has reached end-of-life.
 The battery provides backup power for the real-time (date/time) clock.
 In the event of a power failure, the date and time will revert to 1980-01-01 00:00:00.
 Recommended actions: Replace the controller module that logged this event.
 247 Warning The FRU ID SEEPROM for the indicated field replaceable unit (FRU) cannot be read.
 FRU ID data might not be programmed.
 FRU ID data includes the worldwide name, serial numbers, firmware and hardware versions, branding information, etc. This event is logged once each time a Storage Controller (SC) is started for each FRU that is not programmed.
 Recommended actions: Return the FRU to have its FRU ID data reprogrammed.
 248 Info.
 A valid feature license was successfully installed.
 See event 249 for details about each licensed feature.
-Recommended actions:
+Recommended actions: No action is required.